WORKSHOPS, SCHOOL VISITS AND TALKS

 Sharing my own international experience in the children’s book industry, I mentor upcoming illustrators, run dummy doctoring workshops and talk about subjects such as ‘Does Style Matter?’ and how ‘Mice, Mothers and Others’ are represented in children’s books.

-With over 20 years experience teaching illustration, design and visual narrative, I give talks and workshops about picture book writing and illustrating in other art schools including the Pratt Institute NY and organisations including the the AoI and SCBWI in a number of countries.
-I also write about contemporary children’s book illustration in the AoI magazine Varoom.
+With over 20 years experience teaching illustration, 2D design and visual narrative at Parsons Paris School of Design, I give talks and workshops about picture book writing and illustrating in other art schools including the Pratt Institute NY and organisations including the the AoI and SCBWI in a number of countries.
+I have also written about contemporary children’s book illustration in the AoI magazine Varoom.

 Her stories and thoughts were great to hear plus her references were interesting.
 Illustration student Parsons New School, New York